fnalways/terminus-docs/docs/developer/develop/submit/index.md

 You can continue managing and maintaining your application by creating a Pull Request to `beclab/apps:main`.
 You can upgrade your application, modify its availability, or completely remove it from the **Olares Market**.

 The process of managing applications is similar to submission.You create a specific type of Pull Request, and GitBot takes care of the rest.
-Olares uses **special control files** in the root directory of TAC to manage the application's status.
+Olares uses **special control files** in the root directory of application chart to manage the application's status.
 These **special control files** are empty files with specific suffix, such as `.suspend` and `.remove`

 :::info NOTE
 No ".suspend" or ".remove" files should be included in the initial submission.